MadStu/space-trucker-trading-tracker/README.md

 - Total profit is only being worked out by the commodity database sell price
     - Solved.
 Was sending the wrong variable
 - Due Profit wasn't calculating correctly
     - Solved.
-Was calculating the wrong price
+Was calculating the wrong price.
+I compared code with a previous commit to see where I'd made the mistake
+- Static files not loading on Heroku
+    - Unsolved.

 ### Todo
 - Main Styling